Silvia Abascal: Biography

 Silvia Abascal Estrada was born on 20 March 1979 in Madrid.
-She made her television debut in the game show Un, dos, tres... responda otra vez, age 14.
+She made her television debut in the game show Un, dos, tres... responda otra vez, aged 14.

 She advanced her career with her performance in 1995 sitcom series Pepa y Pepe, in which she played Clarita, the middle sibling in the protagonist family characterised as a sarcastic and macabre yet also sensible grunge-loving teenager.
 She trained her acting chops under Juan Carlos Corazza.
+She landed her feature film debut in Time of Happiness (1997).
 Her performance in The Yellow Fountain as Lola, a half-Spanish half-Chinese wild child, earned her a nomination to the Goya Award for Best New Actress.

 She was appointed as Unicef goodwill ambassador in 2003.

 In April 2011, Abascal suffered a stroke which temporarily halted her career.
-Ten months later, she make a comeback to the spotlight attending the gala of the 26th Goya Awards.
+Ten months later, she made a comeback to the spotlight attending the gala of the 26th Goya Awards.
 She made a film performance in Pasaje de vida (2015).